Moths of North Carolina

 Habitats: This species is generally found at sites where goldenrods are present, including fields, woodland borders, and open woodlands.

-Larval Host Plants: Bucculatrix solidaginiella is a Solidago specialist.
+Larval Host Plants: Bucculatrix solidaginiella is a goldenrod (Solidago) specialist.
 It probably uses numerous species of goldenrods, but more data are needed on host species.
-Eiseman (2022) specifically lists Elmleaf Goldenrod (Solidago ulmifolia), which is very rare in North Carolina. - View
+Eiseman (2022) specifically lists Elmleaf Goldenrod (S. ulmifolia), which is very rare in North Carolina.
+We do not have any feeding records in North Carolina. - View

 Observation Methods: The adults occasionally appear at lights.
 Rearing records are needed for North Carolina and we recommending searching for damaged shoot tips and rearing adults following the spring warm-up.